 In search of a recipe for your Thanksgiving celebration?
 Look no further!
-Here are a few of my favorite good old-fashioned family and Amish recipes:
+Here are a few of my favorite good old-fashioned family and Amish recipes for your Thanksgiving table.
+Enjoy!

 Come again?
 Banana bread made with sour cream!?
 Don’t worry—I was skeptical when I first saw the recipe, but trust me, it’s the best.
 The sour cream makes the bread so moist and doesn’t taste funny at all.
 Recipe from Simply Delicious Amish Cooking.